carloyt/SambaWebDashboard/README.md

 # SambaWebDashboard
-This is a dashboard for managing youy Samba server.
+This is a dashboard for managing your Samba server.

 #  Setup
 You just have to run those lines :